Reuters PicturesBy Nicholas Spiller

 “I owe it all to the the placenta massage I received a few years ago,” Robin van Persie said.
 No, of course he didn’t say that.
-If only it were so easy…Arsene Wenger would be massaging Arshavin with fluid from a placenta right this minute.
+If only it were so easy…Arsene Wenger would be massaging Arshavin and any other injured Arsenal player with fluid from a placenta right this minute.

 Robin was a troublemaker as a child and repeatedly had to be removed from his classes at school.
 His parents were both artists and divorced early on in Robin’s childhood.
 Raised by his father, Robin van Persie could not see the beauty in art but found himself intrigued in the beauty of soccer.
 He has expressed his love for creativity when he said, “I think football is where my creativity comes out.”